samerps/Blender-FastHenry/README.md

 - cannot model material permeability, only conductors.
 - FastHenry is not field solver, it will not calculate the magnetic field.
 - rectangular cross sections only, though width and thickness can be changed per segment.
-- plane objects can only be in xy, xz and yz planes, no arbitrary rotations allowed, this is a limitation of FastHenry.
+- plane objects can only be in xy, xz and yz planes, no arbitrary rotations allowed.

 ### Extension limitations